-Sitting on the banks of the Loire River, the city of Saumur has a pretty medieval old town to explore and plenty to see and do.
+Sitting on the banks of the River Loire, the city of Saumur has a pretty, medieval Old Town to explore and plenty to see and do.

 The fairytale Château of Saumur sits above the town with its conical towers.
 Originally it was built as a fortress to defend against invaders but was added to in the 14th century to become the more romantic chateau we see today.

 Saumur’s historic Old Town still has the original half-timbered buildings from the 15th and 16th centuries with criss-cross designs on the front of the facades.
 There are winding lanes and alleyways with boutiques and curios shops to explore and plenty of squares if you want to stop for a bite to eat.

 Afternoon at one of the Loire Valley Castles